Conservatoire de Paris

 The Conservatoire de Paris (/fr/), or the Paris Conservatory, is a college of music and dance founded in 1795.
-Officially known as the Conservatoire National Supérieur de Musique et de Danse de Paris (/fr/; CNSMDP), it is situated in the avenue Jean Jaurès in the 19th arrondissement of Paris, France.
+Officially known as the Conservatoire National Supérieur de Musique et de Danse de Paris (/fr/; CNSMDP Paris National Conservatory of Music and Dance), it is situated in the avenue Jean Jaurès in the 19th arrondissement of Paris, France.
 The Conservatoire offers instruction in music and dance, drawing on the traditions of the 'French School'.

-Formerly the conservatory also included drama, but in 1946 that division was moved into a separate school, the Conservatoire National Supérieur d'Art Dramatique (CNSAD), for acting, theatre and drama.
-Today the conservatories operate under the auspices of the Ministry of Culture and Communication and are associate members of PSL University.
+The conservatory previously also included drama.
+However, in 1946, that division was moved into a separate school, the Conservatoire National Supérieur d'Art Dramatique (CNSAD), for acting, theatre and drama.
+Today, the conservatories operate under the auspices of the Ministry of Culture and Communication and are associate members of PSL University.

 The CNSMDP is also associated with the Conservatoire National Supérieur de Musique et de Danse de Lyon (CNSMDL).